Migrating to Apollo Server 4

 The following sections show how servers using apollo-server or apollo-server-express can update to Apollo Server 4.

 In the examples below, we use top-level await calls to start our server asynchronously.
-If you'd like to see how we set this up, check out the Getting Started guide for details.
+Check out our Getting Started guide to see how we configured our project to support this.

 Migrate from apollo-server